agzam/unabomber/readme.md

 Try it here: https://unabomber-1.onrender.com

-Note that it's deployed on a free tier, so it might load very slowly and search too, will get super sluggish.
+Note that it's deployed on a free tier, so it might load extremely slowly (be patient, it's unlikely that it's broken, it just takes too long to load) and search too, will get super sluggish.
 I mean, you may have to wait for like two-three minutes for search results to appear.

 ## Running locally
 ### Required